MathieuSoysal/CodinGame-Puzzles-stats-library/README.md

 ## CodinGame-Puzzle-stats-library

-Is a simple library to interact with CodinGame Puzzle API
+Is a simple library to interact with CodinGame puzzle API.

-## How to integrate the CodinGame-Puzzle-Stats library into your code
+## How to integrate the CodinGame-Puzzle-Stats-library into your code

 ### Maven